-As mentioned in the previous section, improving the RI ratio is desirable for InPs from the viewpoints of (i) easiness of estimating the long-term revenue, (ii) risk aversion of occurring idle resources, and (iii) reduction of operational cost for charging.
+As mentioned in the previous section, improving the RI ratio is desirable for InPs from the viewpoints of (i) simplification in estimating revenue and (ii) their preference for high-utilization of existing resources.
 In this section, we summarize the possible ways of InPs to improve the RI ratio.